Freestanding ovens

 Self-cleaning features

 Many modern ovens have a pyrolytic cleaning or steam cleaning function, and some have catalytic liners.
 Each can make it easier to clean the oven.
-But what do these terms mean?

 Pyrolytic cleaning

-Although the oven door will be locked during a pyrolytic clean, the outside of the oven will be much hotter than usual – something to be aware of if you have kids.
+Although the oven door will be locked during a pyrolytic clean, the outside of the oven will get much hotter than usual – something to be aware of if you have kids.
 You’ll also need good ventilation as the cooling fan can blow excess air from the oven door.

 Steam cleaning